igsr/gca_1000genomes_website/1000-genomes-browsers.md

 ##1000 Genomes Browsers

-While the 1000 Genomes Project was active, it maintained a project specific version of the [Ensembl Browser](http://www.ensembl.org) to visualise its variants.
+While the 1000 Genomes Project was active, it maintained a project specific version of the [Ensembl Browser](http://www.ensembl.org), based on GRCh37, to visualise its variants.
 This browser can be found at [http://browser.1000g enomes.org.](http://browser.1000genomes.org)

 ###Phase 3